america-m/Data-Analyst-Portfolio/README.md

 **Language:** Python
 **Skills:** Random Library, Shuffle Method, For Loops, Lists

+This project was a fun way to practice commonly used Python techniques while at the same time, bringing back the nostalgic charm of the childhood paper fortune-telling game.
+Inspired by the classic origami game, it offers a dynamic twist using Python's versatility.

-The fortune teller game takes the rule of a real-life childhood origami game and creates a versatile version through Python.
-The game's rules are that the user must first select a color out of the 4 shown, and then the paper is shuffled based on the number of letters of the color chosen.
-The user then selects a second color and the paper is shuffled a second time based on the total count of the letters in the word.
-Finally, the user picks a number and the number selected determines their fortune.
+Here's how it works: the game unfolds with the user's selection of one out of four colors presented.
+Subsequently, the virtual paper is shuffled, mirroring the chosen color's letter count.
+Then, another color is chosen, and the paper undergoes a second shuffle based on the total letter count of both colors combined.
+Finally, the user picks a number, which unveils their fortune.

-In the real-world game, the fortunes are attached to the number forever.
-With Python, we can assign a fortune to the position of the list.
-The list is then shuffled however long the length of the color the user chose.
-Therefore the number and their assigned fortune will always be different.
-The user may select the number 5 more than once but the fortune will always change based on the previous choices made by the user.
-Therefore this fortune teller might actually be predicting your fortune.
+Unlike the traditional paper game, where the fortunes are permanently attached to numbers, Python allows us to assign fortunes dynamically.
+Each time the user makes a choice, the fortunes are shuffled accordingly, ensuring a fresh experience every time.
+Even if the user chooses the same number repeatedly, the fortune will always be different, adapting to the user's previous choices made.
+As the position of the fortune is always changing.
+In essence, this Python fortune teller version adds a playful touch to the game, making it feel like your destiny is truly in the hands of code.

 ### Rock Paper Scissors Game
 [Rock Paper Scissors Game